pni-lab/connattractor/docs/01-paper.md

 ### Reconstruction of resting state brain dynamics

 The spatial patterns of the obtained attractor states exhibit high neuroscientific relevance and closely resemble previously described large-scale brain systems. ({numref}`rest-validity`A).
 The first pair of attractors (mapped on PC1, horizontal axis) resemble the two complementary “macro” systems described, among others, by {cite:t}`golland2008data` and {cite:t}`cioli2014differences` as well as the two "primary" brain states observed by {cite:t}`chen2018human` and the dysphoric and anxiosomatic clusters that have recently been proposed as targets for circuit-based neuromodulation by {cite:t}`siddiqi2020distinct`.
 A common interpretation of these two patterns is that they represent (i) an “extrinsic” system which exhibits a stronger direct connection to the immediate sensory environment and (ii) an "intrinsic" system, whose activity is primarily associated with dynamic changes in higher-level internal context and closely linked to the default mode network.
-The other pair of attractors spans an orthogonal axis connecting regions that are commonly associated with perception–action cycles {cite:p}`fuster2004upper` and recruits regions associated with active inference (e.g. motor cortices) and perceptual inference (e.g visual cortices).
+The other pair of attractors spans an orthogonal axis connecting regions that are commonly associated with perception–action cycles {cite:p}`fuster2004upper` and recruits regions associated with active inference (e.g. motor cortices) and perceptual inference (e.g visual areas).

 :::{figure} figures/face_validity.png
 :name: rest-validity